formkit/docs-content/essentials/configuration.md

 Developers familiar with FormKit will notice that the above list of node options differs slightly from the values that can be passed into the `defaultConfig` function.

-Many of FormKit’s features, like validation, inputs and vue support are provided courtesy of first-party plugins.
-The `defaultConfig` function configures many of these plugins before they are given over to the vue plugin as node options.
+Many of FormKit’s features, like validation, inputs, and Vue support are provided courtesy of first-party plugins.
+The `defaultConfig` function configures many of these plugins before they are given over to the Vue plugin as node options.
 So, `defaultConfig` can accept any of the above node options, but also a few extras:

 <client-only>